Skip to main content

 Loading...

-• In fluidd, ensure ttyACM exists and that Path by ID is present.
+• In fluidd, confirm whether ttyACM exists, and ensure that Path by ID is present.
 This is the USB ID.

 Loading...

-• In mainsail, ensure ttyACM exists and that Path by ID is present.
+• In mainsail, confirm whether ttyACM exists, and ensure that Path by ID is present.
 This is the USB ID.

 Loading...